Chevrolet Volt fuel comsomption

 The purpose of this class action is to compensate consumers who have purchased a Chevrolet Volt automobile or rented one long-term.
 General Motors (GM) made misrepresentations about the Volt’s fuel consumption.
 The Plaintiff alleges that when the battery still has power and the outside temperature is below -4⁰C (or -10⁰C for customers who have changed the default settings), the Volt consumes fuel.
 The Plaintiff also alleges that GM never have informed buyers or renters of this fact.

-On June 5, 2017, the defendants obtained permission to examine 10 members of the class.
-These examinations should be held in September of 2017.
+On June 5, 2017, the defendants obtained leave to examine 10 members of the class.
+These examinations were held in September 2017.
 The judgment authorizing these examinations is available by clicking here.
+The Plaintiff examined a GM representative in June 2018.

 Conditions to be part of this class action